ErrorxCode/docs/clorabase/documents/push.md

 ![push.png](push.png)

-Here, **Package name** is the package name of the app to whome you want to send push notification.
+Here, **channel** is the messaging channel on which you want to send push notification.
 That app must have been initialized through the sdk method.

 *That's all what you need to know about push notification*